 It's just like if you haven't gone to the gym in years.
 Jumping right back in is going to hurt.
 So instead of hurting your "positivity muscles", let's just start with a light stretch of those muscles.

 One way to get the positive part of your brain humming again is by memorizing, and recalling, lists of positive words.
 That's right.
 When you force your brain to use positive words frequently, you make these words more accessible in your daily life and you activate other related connections in your brain.
 So later, when you're trying to have a positive attitude, positive thoughts, memories, and emotions may come to more more easily.

 Not sure which words are positive?
 Psychologists have painstakingly measured thousands of words to determine how positive and negative they are.
-To make this research useful for our purposes, we've selected only the most positive of the positive words and turned it into a positivity workbook for adults, and a workbook for kids.
+To make this research useful for our purposes, we've selected only the most positive of the positive words and turned it into a positivity workbook.

 So if you're struggling with the whole idea of thinking positively, try memorizing positive words first.
 It's the stretching that makes the other "positivity workouts" easier.

 To keep growing your "positive brain", use this positive information in new ways.
 For example, you could memorize positive words and set an alarm that reminds you to recall these words, in reverse order, at the end of the day.

 Or, you could print out these words on cards, cut them into 2 pieces, shuffle them all together and then find each card's match.
 For example, the word "laughter" would be cut into "laug" and "hter".
 To match the word pieces, your brain has to search through all of the positive information it has.
 So again, it helps you activate infrequently used regions of the brain — and activating them makes them stronger.

 2. Look for the Silver Linings to Develop a More Positive Attitude

 People who struggle to have a positive attitude are generally good at finding the downside of any situation, person, or thing.
 They generate negative emotions easily and complain about all the problems they have, which can be many.